Close Menu

 You do not need to try to win SSD benefits by yourself.
 We can help file your SSD application.
 Also, we can help you appeal every SSA denial.
 For example, our attorneys and staff can:

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
+If you file your application for benefits online at Social Security’s website, then you have 6 months to complete it.
 Try to finish it quickly.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.

-HIRE US FOR OUR YEARS OF EXPERIENCE
+HIRE US FOR OUR YEARS OF LEGAL EXPERIENCE

 In the past 30 years, we have won millions of dollars in ongoing and past due benefits for our clients with peripheral neuropathy.
 If you want to win too, then you need to hire an attorney with the experience to win your case.
 Also, you need a guide to help you through the legal process.

 Our lawyers can be your guide through the Social Security process.
 Hire us.
 Dianna Cannon has been helping people win benefits for over thirty years.
 Brett Bunkall and Andria Summers also have many years of legal experience.
 We have won over 20,000 Social Security hearings.
 You can trust us.
-We will do everything we can to win your SSD and SSI benefits.
+We will do everything we can to win your SSDI and SSI benefits.
 Additionally, once you win benefits you also receive Medicaid or Medicare benefits.
-Medicare benefits come with SSD benefits.
+Medicare benefits come with SSDI benefits.
 SSI comes with Medicaid benefits.
-Learn more about Medicaid benefits.
+Learn about Medicaid benefits.

 We have the legal experience to win your SSDI case.
 Additionally, we believe we are the best team you can hire to help you with your SSDI or SSI claim.